jonathanweiss/component-manager/README.md

 });
 ```

-There are many solutions to wait for the `MutationObserver` to finish working before using the instances from a (somewhat sloppy) `setTimeout()` to using event.
+There are many solutions to wait for the `MutationObserver` to finish working before using the instances.
+They range from a (somewhat sloppy) call of `setTimeout(callback, 0)` to using events.

 Example 9: Wait for event before using instances